All GLP-1 medications from licensed 503A pharmacies Browse Products

 Does protein type matter?

-Animal proteins (meat, fish, eggs, dairy) contain all essential amino acids and are efficiently absorbed.
+Animal proteins (meat, fish, eggs, dairy) contain all important amino acids and are efficiently absorbed.
 Plant proteins (beans, lentils, tofu) are also valuable but may require combining sources for a complete amino acid profile.
 Both count toward your daily target.

 Will too much protein harm my kidneys?